BackupEDGE 3.0 - Internet Backups

 BackupEDGE has three methods of performing backups via the Internet...

-Amazon uses a scalable, decentralized, fault tolerant server structure to guarantee 99.9% data availability at a cost far less expensive than building a data center and renting space.
+These services uses a scalable, decentralized, fault tolerant server structures to guarantee 99.9% or more data availability at a cost far less expensive than building a data center and renting space.
 The only concern for the user is the reliability and speed of their own Internet connection.

 A secure, encrypted transport link is always used for S3 backups, and no one can access your S3 backups without your unique keys.
 Microlite also recommends that all S3 users purchase the BackupEDGE encryption option to ensure that all data that leaves your premisies is encrypted while at rest, thus conforming to customer data privacy regulations.